contactandyc/another-c-library/12_red_black_tree.md

 }
 ```

 It is assumed that node is linked into its proper parent and that the node is a leaf node with left and right pointers set to NULL.
-The red black tree always initially paints the given node red.
+The red-black tree always initially paints the given node red.
 ```c
 void red_black_insert(node_t *node, node_t **root) {
   node->color = RED;